 Advantages and Disadvantages of Living in The Bahamas

 Living in The Bahamas is a dream for many people and has some major perks.
 Before you make any decisions, it’s important to know the benefits and drawbacks of life on this beautiful island chain.

 The coastlines, year-round tropical weather, and laid-back lifestyle are just a few of the major selling points for a move to the islands.

-The Bahamas has an above average literacy rate which can be seen in the number of high quality schools throughout the island.
+The Bahamas has a high literacy rate of 95%, which is reflected in the number of high-quality schools throughout the archipelago.
 Some of the best international schools can be found in New Providence and Grand Bahama.